Articles tagged with: Cashflow Model

 Share

-Rock Value Calculator – What’s My Rock Worth?
+Ore Value Calculator – What’s My Ore Worth?

 rock economic value

 In my view, one of the most important things you need to understand about your orebody is the insitu rock value.
-Its a key driver in shaping the project for you.
+Hopefully it is economic, i.e. an ore value.
+Its the key driver in shaping the economics of any mining project.

-The ore tonnage will determine whether the cumulative profit generated all the ore will be sufficient to pay back the project’s capital investment plus provide some reasonable financial return to the investor.
+The ore tonnage will determine whether the cumulative profit generated all the ore will be sufficient to pay back the project’s capital investment plus provide some reasonable profit to the owner.

 Does the Ore Grade Generate a Profit ?

 In order to understand the incremental profit generated by each ore tonne one must first convert the ore grade into a revenue dollar value.
 This calculation will obviously depend on metal prices and the amount of metal recovered.
-For some deposits with multiple metals, the total revenue per tonne will be based on the summation of value from each metal, some of which may have different process recoveries and different net smelter payable factors.
+For some deposits with multiple metals, the total revenue per tonne will be based on the summation of value contributed by each metal.
+Some metals may have different process recoveries and different net smelter payable factors, so several factors come into play.

-To help calculate the value of the insitu rock, I have created a simple cloud-based spreadsheet at this link (Rock Value Calculator).
+To help calculate the value of the insitu ore, I have created a simple cloud-based spreadsheet at this link (Rock Value Calculator).
 An example screenshot is shown below.
-Simply enter your own data in the yellow shaded cells and the rock values are calculated on a “$ per tonne” basis.
-One must zero out the values for metals of no interest.
+Simply enter your own data in the yellow shaded cells and the rock values are calculated on a “$ per tonne” basis. since the table is pre-populated, one must zero out the values for metals of no interest.

 Rock Value Calculator Pic